To start using ARKs you need:

 Read more about:

-Also consider implementing some of the features that related ARK systems use, such as suffix passthrough, which can be useful if your resources contain many sub-resources with a large number of files per resource.
-Also consider some of the features that related ARK systems use, such as the suffix passthrough feature (currently implemented only for ARKs stored in N2T.net).
+Consider some of the features that other ARK systems use, such as suffix passthrough feature (implemented by the Frick Collection tool).
 This can be useful if your resources contain many sub-resources with a large number of files per resource.

 Because ARKs are free, open identifiers, there are many choices for implementing them.
 Some free, specialized services offer ARK assignments, such as for text deposits at the Internet Archive and for metadata vocabulary terms at YAMZ.net.
 At the moment, we don’t know of any general-purpose ARK service providers available to the public.
 ARK assignments are offered as a side-effect of working with many institutional repositories and vendors (e.g., in archiving and education).